Skip to main content

 This feature is in Public Preview.

 This page explains how to improve accuracy in a Genie space by adding value dictionaries.
-Value dictionaries allow Genie to match values in a user's prompt to actual values in data so that it can generate SQL queries that closely match the user's intent.
+Value dictionaries allow Genie to match values in a user's prompt to actual values in data to generate SQL queries that closely match the user's intent.

 Overview